yehudasa/rgw-object-broker/README.md

   Service Catalog representation of a *Catalog* offering.
 When a *ServiceBroker* is created, the Service Catalog Controller Manager requests the *Catalog* from the actual Broker.
   The response is a json object listing all Services and Plans offered by the Broker.
   The Controller Manager processes this response into a set of *ServiceClasses* in the API Server.
-  In this case, our *ServiceClass* is a provisionable object bucket.
+  In this case, our *ServiceClass* is a provisionable S3 bucket.
   A *ServiceClass* can provision many *ServiceInstances* of its class.

 - *ServiceInstance*

   Service Catalog representation of a consumable service instance in the External Service Provider.
-  In this case, a single object bucket.
+  In this case, a single S3 bucket.
   A *ServiceInstance* can have many *ServiceInstanceCredentials*, so long as the service supports this.
   This enables a single instance to be consumed by many Pods.